YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Warning: This indicates that LOAD encountered bad data in the input file.

-Action: Refer to the topic MUPIP LOAD Errors in "About This Manual" section.
+Action: Refer to the topic MUPIP LOAD Errors in `"About This Manual" section <https://docs.yottadb.com/MessageRecovery/about.html#mupip-load-errors>`_.

 --------------------------
 CORRUPTNODE